chetanngavali/chetanngavali-portfolio-main/replit.md

 This is a modern full-stack personal portfolio website for Alex Chen, showcasing expertise in cybersecurity, photography, design, and web development.
 The application features a React frontend with Three.js 3D graphics, an Express.js backend API, and a contact form system with database integration.

-The portfolio presents Alex's work across multiple disciplines through interactive sections including a hero with 3D particle effects, cybersecurity expertise showcase, photography gallery with lightbox functionality, design portfolio, project showcase with filtering, and a contact form for client inquiries.
+The portfolio presents Alex's work across multiple disciplines through interactive sections including a hero with 3D particle effects, cybersecurity expertise showcase, photography gallery with lightbox functionality, design portfolio, project showcase with filtering, activities and events section highlighting professional engagements, and a contact form for client inquiries.

 # User Preferences